benbuck/finestray/README.md

 - `--hotkey-restore=[hotkey]`
 - `--modifiers-override=[modifiers]`
 - `--poll-interval=[milliseconds]`

+Note that if your hotkey or modifiers option has spaces in it, you will need to add double quotes around it.
+For example, `--hotkey-minimize="alt ctrl shift down"`.

 Please see the [Settings](#settings) and [Modifiers and Hotkeys](#modifiers-and-hotkeys) sections for an explanation of values that can be used for each of these.